oitofelix/oitofelix.github.io/curriculum.md

 projects, write documentation, publish technical and philosophical articles, do translation work, help in infrastructure maintenance and provide support to users.
-Below you can find a list of my published works and past experiences that demonstrate my areas of expertise.
+Below you can find a list of my published works and past experience that demonstrate my areas of expertise.

 <!-- Software -->